(360) 751-0369 - Real World EDA

 Project Compute (FIRST INNER CITY COMPUTER PROGRAM for YOUTH in SEATTLE) was approved by then Seattle Parks and Recreation Superintendent, Holly Miller, 1991.
 (See Seattle Times, article, dtd, Jan 26, 1991, by Constantine Angelo of the Seattle Times newspaper).
 Program later on in 1995, won the President's Service Award from the Clinton Administration.

 As an Advisor with the state's Washington State Business Week Program, mentored students of Centralia High School of Lewis County in Washington state, the development of business and enterprise development as it relate to Economic Development locally and nationally.
-Additionally held Education Forum within East Lewis County in conjunction with the the Onalaska, Mossyrock, Morton, White Pass School Districts, along with Centralia College with the Superintendent of Public Instruction for Washington state, Terry Bergenson.
+Additionally held Education Forum within East Lewis County in conjunction with all the school districts of Lewis County ( White Pass, Morton, Mossyrock and Onalaska, along with Centralia College, all with the Superintendent of Public Instruction for Washington state, Terry Bergenson.

 Real World EDA at an Alternative School, South Lake High School of the Seattle School District, with participants from the Kent School District, Federal Way School District, Auburn School District, as well as participants from the Pierce County and Lewis County School District participants within Washington state.
 Paul Stewart worked with Barbara Moore, South Lake Alternative High School, Principal, Seattle School District.

 Student presentation on Calculus and its components such as derivatives, integrals and multi-variables!

 Student presentation on analyzing the observation of your moral code in life!
 "The function of education is to teach one to think intensively and to think critically.
 Intelligence plus character - that is the goal of true education" Dr. Martin Luther King

 At left is Dr. Barbara Moore, (Retired Principal), Seattle School District and Paul Stewart, Founder/Director, Real World EDA.